 Frequently asked questions

-The application process involves four stages – firstly you apply online at the CCEP careers site for the apprenticeship, you are then sent a link to an online gamification assessment.
+The application process involves three or four stages – firstly you apply online at the CCEP careers site for the vacancy, you are then sent a link to an online gamification assessment.
 If you are successful at that stage, you are then invited to either a video or telephone interview.
 The final stage of the process is an assessment centre.

 For us, inclusion and diversity isn’t about statistics.
 It’s creating an environment where you feel like your best self and have people you can reach out to when you don’t.
 Our answer is the Just Be Network, made up of CCEP employees organising events for issues we’re passionate about, such as Pride and mental wellbeing.
 And not least, promoting equal and fair chances within our workplace.